petems/minikube-apm-nginx-sandbox/README.md

 This script will:
 - Start minikube (if not running)
-- Build and load Docker images
+- Build and load Docker images for both APIs
 - Deploy Datadog Agent via Helm
 - Deploy all applications
 - Wait for everything to be ready